Described as “a triumphant exercise in style”, the Cruiser is Aries Gold’s latest offering – let’s see if it is any good!

 From a design standpoint, I have to give the win to the Aries Gold Cruiser as well.
 While the Holborn doesn’t look too bad itself, the Cruiser definitely possesses more depth due to it’s multi-layer dial construction as well as stepped case.
 In addition, there’s better colour and texture contrast on the Cruiser too, as compared to the Holborn.
 The Holborn does have an interesting sub-second dial, but unless you’re a sucker for that particular complication, the Cruiser is undoubtedly better designed.

-Lastly, the Cruiser is also significantly cheaper than the Holborn.
-Given that it has the better specifications, more intricate design (in depth and texture) despite being at a much lower price, I have to crown the Aries Gold Cruiser as the winner in this shootout!
+Given that it has the better specifications, more intricate design (in depth and texture) despite being at a similar price, I have to crown the Aries Gold Cruiser as the winner in this shootout!